dotnet/diagnostics/src/Tools/dotnet-dsproxy/README.md

 # dotnet-dsproxy

-Please refer to [dotnet-counters doc](../../../documentation/dotnet-dsproxy-instructions.md) for instructions on how to use this tool.
+Please refer to [dotnet-dsproxy doc](../../../documentation/dotnet-dsproxy-instructions.md) for instructions on how to use this tool.